cowprotocol/docs/docs/cow-protocol/tutorials/integrations/hooks/README.md

 Following CoW Protocol roadmaps, we are excited to release a brand new and shiny feature: _CoW Hooks_.

-If you’re excited by Uni v4’s announcement and can’t wait to experience the power of trade hooks, wait no longer.
+If you're excited by Uni v4's announcement and can't wait to experience the power of trade hooks, wait no longer.
 CoW Hooks are live **now**!

 These hooks allow users to specify Ethereum calls (also known as an "inner transaction") alongside their orders that execute atomically before and after a CoW Protocol swap.
 These hooks come in two flavors - pre-hooks and post-hooks - and can be used to automate a wide variety of tasks.